 Nadia’s Theme

-Her talent, lightness and precision charmed the world and the judges.
-So, ABC Network, aired a profile on her using a track that was then called Cotton’s dream.
+Her talent, lightness, and precision charmed the world and the judges.
+So, ABC Network, aired a profile on her using a track that was then called Cotton’s Dream.
 From that day on, it became forever Nadia’s Theme.

-The very sad song was written in 1971, by Perry Botkin Jr, for a small feature directed by Stanley Kramer called Bless the Beasts and the Chidlren.
-Based on best seller with the same name written by Glendon Swathout, the movie told a story of a small groups of misfits teenagers that are in summer camp and get involved in protecting buffalos from hunters.
-Amongst the boys there was a boy called Cotton and SPOILER ALERT he gives his life to save the beasts.
-Cotton’s Dream was nominated for a Grammy and the Oscars, but ever since it was used with Nadia, became hers.
-There’s more.
+The very sad song was written in 1971, by Perry Botkin Jr, for a small feature directed by Stanley Kramer called Bless the Beasts and the Children.
+Based on a best seller of the same name written by Glendon Swathout, the movie tells the story of a small group of misfit teenagers who are in summer camp and get involved in protecting buffalos from hunters.

 Esta imagem possuí um atributo alt vazio; O nome do arquivo é carpenters.jpg

-Perry has passed away on Janeiro, 18, 2021, in Los Angeles.
+Perry passed away on January, 18, 2021, in Los Angeles.
 He was 87.

 Esta imagem possuí um atributo alt vazio; O nome do arquivo é nadiacomaneci.jpg